 Roxbury, Then & Now, by Anthony Mitchell Sammarco, Lesley Sherrill Library F74.R9 S26 1997 - 2nd floor.

 Discover Roxbury - the center of Boston's African American Community.
-Experience it for yourself by taking a self-guided walking tour.
-See tours, events, notable residents and history.
 Read about Roxbury in Wikipedia.

 Dudley Street runs through Dorchester and North Roxbury.
 Read about the Dudley Street Neighborhood Initiative - "to empower Dudley residents to organize, plan for, create and control a vibrant, diverse and high quality neighborhood."